- Kevin Davenport

 Celebrate individuals.
 If one of your insurance agency’s employees is having a birthday, make sure you bring the cake and invite everyone in the office to sign a card to send home with him or her.
 If a staff member’s child is graduating or getting married, then offer a toast after work and a nice gift.
 If someone does a great job with sales for the month, buy lunch for the office in that employee’s honor.
 Not only will it make the celebrated individual feel great, it will encourage others to live up to high standards and perform even better.

 Offer ownership in the office.
 Your employees deserve your respect and letting your employees have a say, or at the very least, consulting them about even minor decisions that may have an impact on their workplace is not only considerate, it keeps them engaged in making certain that your insurance agency’s business is doing well.
 Keep your team informed about what’s going on in the community and in the industries you serve so that they care more about why you do what you do– and understand your objectives when interacting with potential and current clients.

 If you really want to see heightened performance in your staff, it’s time to loosen up and have some fun.
-Go ahead, start building a creative culture –and I can promise, you’ll start seeing really cool things happen.
+Go ahead, start building a creative culture –and I can promise, you’ll start seeing really cool things happen looking in escondido home inspectors company.
 After all, happy insurance agency employees are productive insurance agency employees… and their managers are happier and more prosperous, too.